Believing in accessibility for all

 • Meet minimum housing standards and regulatory requirements, particularly the Home Standard of the Regulatory Framework

-• Ensure compliance with statutory instruments for housing including, Homes (Fitness for Human Habitation) Act 2018, Housing Act 2004, etc.
+• Ensure compliance with statutory instruments for housing including, Landlord and Tenant Act 1985, Social Housing (Regulation) Act 2023, Homes (Fitness for Human Habitation) Act 2018, Housing Act 2004, etc.

 • Maintain properties to the Decent Homes Standard